 I’ve kept a price book for about 10 years.
 If you’re serious about getting control over your budget, a price book is absolutely necessary.
 It allows you to buy only the cheapest items at each store, and provides the information you’ll need to evaluate unadvertised sales and unexpected sources of goods, like garage sales and salvage stores (yes, I’ve purchased new grocery items and household supplies at garage sales.
 You never know what you’ll find).
 Recently I found store-brand disposable diapers at a salvage store.
 We use these at night and for traveling so I whipped out my calculator, checked my price book, and found that the per diaper price was cheaper than the cheapest disposables at Wal-Mart.
 I stocked up.
 Knowledge is power!

 I keep my price book in an Excel spreadsheet, which is formatted to automatically calculate unit price.
 I sort items alphabetically and by category, one category per page.
 With the exception of clothing, which I rarely buy new anyway, I keep track of prices for most consumable products we purchase.
 This includes food, office supplies, personal care products, household supplies (paper towels, light bulbs, etc.) oil and filters for the car, and pet food.
-I keep my price book in the “Shopping” section of my Home Management Guide, and just take it out and put it in my bag when I do my weekly grocery shopping.

 This is the baking supply page of my price book.
 It includes the product name, any notes such as flavor or brand, the package size, the price, the unit price, the store where it was purchased, and the date.
 The date is important because over time you’ll notice sale trends (EX: nuts and baking supplies are always cheaper at Christmas.
 Buy in bulk and freeze them).
 The yellow line through the “cornmeal” entry means that I need a current price for that item.